 - be appropriate for the audience and content.

-With these guidelines in mind, here are eight ways you can go about choosing a color palette for eLearning and other learning materials.
+With these guidelines and tips in mind, here are eight ways you can go about choosing a color palette for eLearning and other learning materials.
 One or more of these approaches should work for every project.
 Try choosing two to three key colors and one or two accent colors.
 Also select a neutral or pale color for the background or other uses.
 Dark text on a light background is the easiest to read online.

 You may have little choice in a color scheme if you are required to use the branding colors of your organization or that of your client.
 As you know, branding colors are selected to convey a particular message.
 The leadership may be hesitant to stray from this color identity.
 If you find the colors distasteful or inappropriate for learning materials, perhaps you can present a case demonstrating how learning content has different requirements than marketing content.
 Although there is some overlap in the goals of design for training and the goals for marketing, training has a focus on long-term retention and improved workplace performance.
 It’s important that learners focus on the right parts of an image and that the design doesn’t cause eye fatigue.
 Gaining attention — a key goal of marketing — is only one aspect of a training course.

-2. Based on audience and content
+2. Base your palette on the audience and content

 Use your knowledge of the audience to choose a color palette.
-If the course is for daycare teachers and assistants, it might be appropriate to use a palette that includes bright primary colors.
+If the course is for preschool teachers and assistants, it might be appropriate to use a palette that includes bright primary colors.
 These colors are associated with young children.
 You can avoid overwhelming the audience by balancing the color scheme with neutral colors and limiting the areas where you use vivid colors.
-On the other hand, if the materials are for employees of a conservative financial institution, you might choose a muted palette.
+On the other hand, if the materials are for employees of a conservative financial institution, you would choose a muted palette.

 Perhaps you have a set of photographs that will make up the bulk of your content, such as images of warehouse employees.
 In that case, you can choose a palette based on the key colors in your photos.
 For example, in the photo below, the palette might contain a shade or tint of blue from the work clothes, yellow from the hard hat, orange from the safety vest and a neutral tan pulled from the boxes.To get the exact color, use a graphic program or utility color picker to select the colors from a photo.